benjamin-kraatz/get-next-versions/README.md

 # Run version check (human-readable output)
 npm run version-check

+# Recommended: when there are changes and new versions are detected,
+# add the new tags to your repository
+# For example: pkg-v1.1.0 was detected
+git tag "pkg-v1.1.0"
+git push origin "pkg-v1.1.0" # or git push --tags
 ```

 The tool automatically detects if it's running in a CI environment (GitHub Actions, Jenkins, etc.) and will output JSON format when appropriate.